ptabriz/FOSS4G_workshop/README.md

 * Change *Rotation* and *Scale* parameters to see how they affect the object

 __Materials__ tab allows you to assign or change an object’s material.
 You can add and remove material, or use material browser to assign previously created materials to the object.
-Some very basic material parameters include *Diffuse and Specular*.
-You can adjust the diffuse parameters to change the color and shading of the material and with Specular adjust the glossiness of the material.
-Also, play with the shading and transparency parameters to see how it impacts your object.
-In this tutorial we briefly introduce two basic components of Materials. namely __Shaders__ and __Textures__.
+In this tutorial we briefly introduce two basic components of Materials, __Shaders__ and __Textures__.

-**Shading** (or coloring) allows you to adjust the base color (as modified by the diffusion and specular reflection phenomenon) and the light intensity. **Textures** .
-You can also assign texture to the materials.
+**Shading** (or coloring) allows you to adjust the base color (as modified by the diffusion and specular reflection phenomenon) and the light intensity.
+You can also assign __Texture__ to the materials.
 You can either select from preset textures already available in scene, or load a new one from hard drive.
+Lets practice shading and texturing in the following example.

 __`Example 4.`__ Assigning simple Shaders and Textures